ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Version -07 to -08 ## {#sec-07-08}

-* AIF specific data model to express scope entries.
+* AIF data model to express scope entries.

 * A set of roles is checked as valid when processing the Join Request.